Crete Locals logo

 Platania Gorge

-Platania Gorge is located above the village Platania, connecting the southeast slopes of the Psiloritis range with the Amari valley, about 38km southeast of Rethymno.
-The river that flows through it gathers the water west of the peaks of Migia (1584m) and Spathi (1779m) and transfers them to River Platys, which ends in Agia Galini.
-A very steep, but safe, path ascends to the starting point at location Kokkinoharako, coming aside its steep slopes.
-From the path, the hiker has a terrific view of the impressive cliffs, the vertical limestone rocks with yellow-red colours of erosion, the rock shelters and numerous caves.
+The Platania Gorge, positioned above the Platania village, links the southeast slopes of the Psiloritis range to the Amari valley, approximately 38km southeast of Rethymno.
+The river flowing through it collects water from the west of the Migia (1584m) and Spathi (1779m) peaks and channels it to the River Platys, which terminates in Agia Galini.
+A challenging yet secure trail winds its way up to the starting point at Kokkinoharako, skirting its steep slopes.
+The trail provides hikers with breathtaking views of the towering cliffs, vertical limestone rocks displaying yellow-red hues of erosion, rock shelters, and numerous caves.

-On a small plateau formed at an altitude of about 800m, there is the cavernous church of Saint Anthony (Agios Antonios), built next to spring with water.
-The path from Agios Antonios continues its uphill route to the northwest and meets a dirt road that comes from the village Vistagi.
-On the other side of the gorge, to the east, is the cave of Panas, which was named so because according to local legend, the ancient god Pan, the god of the wild, shepherds and flocks, was born there.
-Inside the cave, one can see petroglyphs dating back to the Minoan period and suggesting that the site has been worshipped ever since.
-The place can be accessed via the same dirt road from Vistagi leading to the adjacent church of Saint Mammes (Agios Mamas), who is also the patron saint of the shepherds in the Christian religion.
+At roughly 800m altitude, a small plateau hosts the cave-like church of Saint Anthony (Agios Antonios), constructed near a spring.
+The trail from Agios Antonios continues its ascent northwest, meeting a dirt road originating from the Vistagi village.
+On the opposite side of the gorge, in the east, lies the Panas cave, named after the ancient god Pan, god of the wild, shepherds, and flocks, who, as per local folklore, was born here.
+The cave houses petroglyphs from the Minoan era, indicating continuous worship at the site.
+The same dirt road from Vistagi provides access to the nearby church of Saint Mammes (Agios Mamas), the patron saint of shepherds in Christianity.

 What is Platania Gorge?